hamishforbes/lua-resty-dns-cache/README.md

 * `dict` - Name of the [ngx.shared.DICT](https://github.com/openresty/lua-nginx-module#ngxshareddict) to use for cache.
 * `resolver` - Table of options passed to [lua-resty-dns](https://github.com/openresty/lua-resty-dns#new).
 Defaults to using Google DNS.
 * `normalise_ttl` - Boolean.
 Reduces TTL in cached answers to account for cached time.
 Defaults to `true`.
-* `negative_ttl` - Time to cache negative / error responses. `nil` or `false` disables caching negative responses.
+* `negative_ttl` - Time in seconds to cache negative / error responses. `nil` or `false` disables caching negative responses.
 Defaults to `false`
-* `minimise_ttl` - Set cache TTL based on the shortest DNS TTL in all responses rather than the first response.
+* `minimise_ttl` - Boolean.
+Set cache TTL based on the shortest DNS TTL in all responses rather than the first response.
+Defaults to `false`

 ### query